 A pocket sized pdf version of our current programme of meetings fmay be downloaded from the About Us page.

 Research meetings are usually held quarterly in January, April, July and October.
-At our research meetings you will be able to make full use of the Society's and the Heritage Centre's resources - including free use of the Mosedale Computer Suite* - and purchase society publications.
+At our research meetings you will be able to make full use of the Society's resources and purchase society publications.
 Help and advice is available from experienced genealogists and local historians.
 We can help you to get started in family history, show you how to find and use the records you need, suggest where you can look next and ways that you can break down brick walls that you might have come up against, tell you about local life at the time your ancestors were living here, and put you in touch with others who share your ancestors.
 You will also have the opportunity to chat to other members and share with them your own experiences and problems.
 There is a great deal of genealogy on the internet nowadays most of which is uncorroborated.
 We can help you to confirm or refute what you have been told and to put flesh on the bones of your family tree names by showing you how and where to access original records.

 Help and advice is available from friendly family historians, so if you have ancestors who came from Atherstone, Coleshill, Kingsbury, Nuneaton or the surrounding villages please come along, everyone is welcome.